pgg1610/folio_website/_pages/about.md

 Hello!
 Welcome to my personal website.

 I am a recent Chemical Engineering Ph.D. graduate from [Purdue University](https://engineering.purdue.edu/ChE).
-I was working with [Jeffrey P. Greeley](https://engineering.purdue.edu/ChE/people/ptProfile?resource_id=84163) to understanding the molecular-level behavior of the catalyst through data and science.
-I love to work on interesting ways to solve difficult problems that would help improve quality of life.
+I was working with [Jeffrey P. Greeley](https://engineering.purdue.edu/ChE/people/ptProfile?resource_id=84163) on understanding the molecular-level behavior of the catalyst through data and science.
+I love to work on interesting ways to solve difficult problems that would help improve the quality of life.

 Besides research, I love to teach and share science with as many people as possible.